the29a/DVES/README.md

 # Damn Vulnerable Exposed Secrets

 Various dummy secrets in various formats for security tools testing.
+> [!WARNING]
+> All secrets are generated and non-valid, repo made for security testing and education purposes.

 | Name                                                                      | Description                                                                    | Git Support   | Language   | License    |